 When it comes to picking a sales approach, there are many options for salespeople to choose from.
 Here are a few of the most popular ones:

-One of the most popular techniques among seasoned salespeople, consultative selling (sometimes known as value-based selling), prioritizes solving the customers' problem over selling the product.
+One of the most popular techniques among seasoned salespeople, consultative selling (sometimes known as value-based selling), prioritizes solving the customers' problems over selling the product.
 Genuinely advising prospects about the right solution helps salespeople differentiate themselves as trustworthy advisors rather than coming across as pushy salespeople.

 An extension of consultative selling, solutions selling is the process of asking the right questions to your prospects, actively listening to them, identifying their problems, and suggesting the best solution to fit their needs.

 The buddy approach of sales is a great fit for naturally friendly, outgoing salespeople who are good at building rapport with people.
-The buddy approach believes that people buy from people they like and trust, and their buying decisions are mostly based on emotions—even in the buttoned-up B2B domains.
+The buddy approach believes that people buy from people they like and trust, and their buying decisions are mostly based on emotions, even in the buttoned-up B2B domains.

 Target account selling, also called account-based selling, is about identifying a few right customers who share a common pain point and selling them your solutions based on extensive research and analysis.
 In other words, target account selling focuses on quality rather than quantity.